 - Place a large piece of baking paper (approx 20cm long) on a clean work surface.

 - Take a small amount of the mixture and roll into small balls.
 Place on the grease proof paper.
 The balls will look uneven and rough, but that’s ok, keep going until all the mixture is done.
 Pay attention to keep the sizes roughly the same.
 Wash hands half way through the mixture, to remove residue.

-- Take a handful of goji berries and inspect size.
+- When ready to decorate, take a handful of goji berries and inspect size.
 If too large, cut in half.
 Set aside in twos.

 - Pinch off small mint leaves.
 Set aside with a pair of goji berries.

 - Break the white chocolate into small pieces and place in a microwave proof bowl.
 Microwave chocolate on a medium heat until starting to melt.
 Stir chocolate until all melted through.

 - Using a teaspoon, pour a small amount of white chocolate on the top of the truffle and encourage the chocolate to run down.
 Decorate immediately with goji berries and mint leaves.

 - Leave to set in the fridge for 20 minutes.